lurkny/LinearAlg/README.md

 ---

-### 4: Compilers and External Dependencies
+### 4: Prerequisites

-A compiler that properly supports the C++98/C++03 standards is required, as Armadillo makes extensive use of template meta-programming.
+Armadillo requires a C++ compiler with proper support for at least the C++98/C++03 standards.

+On Linux-based systems, install the GCC C++ compiler, which is available as pre-built package.
+The package name might be `g++` or `gcc-c++` depending on your system.

+On macOS systems, a C++ compiler can be obtained by first installing Xcode (version 8 or later) and then running the following command in a terminal window:

+    xcode-select --install

+On Windows systems, the MinGW toolset or Visual Studio C++ 2012 (MSVC) can be used.

 The functionality of Armadillo is partly dependent on other libraries:
-LAPACK, BLAS (preferably OpenBLAS), ARPACK and SuperLU.
-LAPACK and BLAS are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.
+OpenBLAS (or standard BLAS) and LAPACK (for dense matrices), as well as ARPACK and SuperLU (for sparse matrices).
+Caveat: only SuperLU versions 5.2.x can be used.
+On macOS, the Accelerate framework can be used for BLAS and LAPACK functions.

 Armadillo can work without the above libraries, but its functionality will be reduced.
-Basic functionality will be available (eg. matrix addition and multiplication), but operations like eigen decomposition or matrix inversion will not be.
+Basic functionality will be available (eg. matrix addition and multiplication), but operations such as eigen decomposition and system solvers will not be.
-Matrix multiplication (mainly for big matrices) may not be as fast.
+Matrix multiplication may not be as fast (mainly for large matrices).

-As Armadillo is a template library, we recommended that optimisation is enabled during compilation of programs that use Armadillo.
-For example, for GCC and Clang compilers use -O2 or -O3

 ---

 ### 5: Linux and macOS: Installation

-* Step 1:
-  Ensure a C++ compiler is installed on your system.

-  - On macOS systems install Xcode (version 8 or later) and then type the following command in a terminal window:

-    xcode-select --install

-* Step 2:
-  Ensure the CMake tool is installed on your system.
+Armadillo can be installed in several ways: either manually or via cmake, with or without root access.
+The cmake based installation is preferred;

-  - Cmake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.
+cmake can be downloaded from http://www.cmake.org or (preferably) installed using the package manager on your system.

-  - On Linux-based systems, CMake can be installed using dnf, yum, apt, aptitude, ...

-  - On macOS systems, CMake can be installed through MacPorts or Homebrew.
+On macOS systems, cmake can be installed through MacPorts or Homebrew.

-* Step 3:
-  Ensure that OpenBLAS (or standard BLAS and LAPACK) is installed on your system.
-  On macOS, the Accelerate framework can be used for BLAS/LAPACK.

-  - On macOS, optionally install OpenBLAS for better performance.

-  - If support for sparse matrices is required, also install ARPACK and SuperLU.
+Before installing Armadillo, first install OpenBLAS and LAPACK, and optionally ARPACK and SuperLU.
-    Caveat: only SuperLU version 5.2 can be used!

-  - On Linux-based systems, the following libraries are recommended to be present: OpenBLAS, LAPACK, SuperLU and ARPACK.
 It is also necessary to install the corresponding development files for each library.
-For example, when installing the "lapack" package, also install the "lapack-devel" or "lapack-dev" package.
+For example, when installing the `libopenblas` package, also install the `libopenblas-dev` package.

-* Step 4:
-  Run the cmake installer.
+#### 5a: Installation via CMake

+The cmake based installer detects which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and correspondingly modifies Armadillo's configuration.
+The installer also generates the Armadillo runtime library, which is a wrapper for all the detected libraries, and provides a thread-safe random number generator.
-  - Open a terminal window and change into the directory that was created by unpacking the armadillo archive.

-  - The simplest case is to run cmake using:
+Change into the directory that was created by unpacking the armadillo archive (eg. `cd armadillo-9.900.5`) and then run cmake using:

     cmake .

-  - NOTE: the full stop separated from "cmake" by a space is important.
+**NOTE:** the full stop (.) separated from `cmake` by a space is important.

-  - Options to the cmake installer:

-    - On Linux, to enable the detection of FlexiBLAS, use the additional ALLOW_FLEXIBLAS_LINUX option when running cmake:

-      cmake -DALLOW_FLEXIBLAS_LINUX=ON .

-    - On macOS, to enable the detection of OpenBLAS, use the additional ALLOW_OPENBLAS_MACOS option when running cmake:
+On macOS, to enable the detection of OpenBLAS, use the additional `ALLOW_OPENBLAS_MACOS` option when running cmake:

     cmake -DALLOW_OPENBLAS_MACOS=ON .

-      Note: depending on your installation, OpenBLAS may masquerade as standard BLAS.
+Depending on your installation, OpenBLAS may masquerade as standard BLAS.
-      To detect standard BLAS and LAPACK, use the ALLOW_BLAS_LAPACK_MACOS option:
+To detect standard BLAS and LAPACK, use the `ALLOW_BLAS_LAPACK_MACOS` option:

     cmake -DALLOW_BLAS_LAPACK_MACOS=ON .

-    - By default, cmake assumes that the Armadillo library and the corresponding header files will be installed in the default system directory (eg. in the /usr hierarchy in Linux-based systems).
+By default, cmake assumes that the Armadillo runtime library and the corresponding header files will be installed in the default system directory (eg. in the `/usr` hierarchy in Linux-based systems).
-      To install the library and headers in an alternative directory, use the additional option CMAKE_INSTALL_PREFIX in this form:
+To install the library and headers in an alternative directory, use the additional option `CMAKE_INSTALL_PREFIX` in this form:

     cmake . -DCMAKE_INSTALL_PREFIX:PATH=alternative_directory

-  - CMake will detect which relevant libraries are installed on your system (eg. OpenBLAS, LAPACK, SuperLU, ARPACK, etc) and will modify Armadillo's configuration correspondingly.
-    CMake will also generate the Armadillo run-time library, which is a wrapper for all the detected libraries.

-  - If cmake needs to re-run, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").
+If cmake needs to be re-run, it's a good idea to first delete the `CMakeCache.txt` file (not `CMakeLists.txt`).

-  - Caveat: if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
-Note that the "lib" directory might be named differently on your system.
+**Caveat:** if Armadillo is installed in a non-system directory, make sure that the C++ compiler is configured to use the `lib` and `include` sub-directories present within this directory.
+Note that the `lib` directory might be named differently on your system.
-    On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
+On recent 64 bit Debian & Ubuntu systems it is `lib/x86_64-linux-gnu`.
-    On recent 64 bit Fedora & RHEL systems it is "lib64".
+On recent 64 bit Fedora & RHEL systems it is `lib64`.

-* Step 5:
-  If you and have access to root/administrator/superuser privileges (ie. able to use "sudo") and didn't use the CMAKE_INSTALL_PREFIX option, type the following command:
+If you have sudo access (ie. root/administrator/superuser privileges) and didn't use the `CMAKE_INSTALL_PREFIX` option, run the following command:

     sudo make install

-  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_INSTALL_PREFIX option in Step 4, and type the following command:
+If you don't have sudo access, make sure to use the `CMAKE_INSTALL_PREFIX` option and run the following command:

     make install

+#### 5b: Manual Installation

+Manual installation involves simply copying the `include/armadillo` header **and** the associated `include/armadillo_bits` directory to a location such as `/usr/include/` which is searched by your C++ compiler.
+If you don't have sudo access or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

+If required, modify `include/armadillo_bits/config.hpp` to indicate which libraries are currently available on your system.
+Comment or uncomment the following lines:

+    #define ARMA_USE_LAPACK
+    #define ARMA_USE_BLAS
+    #define ARMA_USE_ARPACK
+    #define ARMA_USE_SUPERLU

+If support for sparse matrices is not needed, ARPACK and SuperLU are not necessary.

+Note that the manual installation will not generate the Armadillo runtime library, and hence you will need to link your programs directly with OpenBLAS, LAPACK, etc.

 ---

 ### 6: Linux and macOS: Compiling and Linking

-If you have installed Armadillo via the CMake installer, use the following command:
+If you have installed Armadillo via the cmake installer, use the following command to compile your programs:

     g++ prog.cpp -o prog -O2 -larmadillo

-Otherwise, if you want to use Armadillo without installation (ie. without the Armadillo runtime library), use the following command:
+If you have installed Armadillo manually, link with OpenBLAS and LAPACK instead of the Armadillo runtime library:

+    g++ prog.cpp -o prog -O2 -lopenblas -llapack

+If you have manually installed Armadillo in a non-standard location, such as `/home/blah/include/`, you will need to make sure that your C++ compiler searches `/home/blah/include/` by explicitly specifying the directory as an argument/option.
+For example, using the `-I` switch in GCC and Clang:

+    g++ prog.cpp -o prog -O2 -I /home/blah/include/ -lopenblas -llapack

+If you're getting linking issues (unresolved symbols), enable the `ARMA_DONT_USE_WRAPPER` option:

-    g++ prog.cpp -o prog -O2 -I /home/blah/armadillo-7.200.3/include -DARMA_DONT_USE_WRAPPER -lopenblas
+    g++ prog.cpp -o prog -O2 -I /home/blah/include/ -DARMA_DONT_USE_WRAPPER -lopenblas -llapack

-The above command assumes that the armadillo archive was unpacked into /home/blah/
-The command needs to be adjusted if the archive was unpacked into a different directory and/or for each specific version of Armadillo (ie. "7.200.3" needs to be changed).

-If you don't have OpenBLAS, on Linux change -lopenblas to -lblas -llapack and on macOS change -lopenblas to -framework Accelerate
+If you don't have OpenBLAS, on Linux change `-lopenblas` to `-lblas`;

-See the Questions page for more info on linking: http://arma.sourceforge.net/faq.html
+on macOS change `-lopenblas -llapack` to `-framework Accelerate`

-The "examples" directory contains a short example program that uses the Armadillo library.
+The `examples` directory contains a short example program that uses Armadillo.

+We recommend that compilation is done with optimisation enabled, in order to make best use of the extensive template meta-programming techniques employed in Armadillo.
+For GCC and Clang compilers use `-O2` or `-O3` to enable optimisation.

+For more information on compiling and linking, see the Questions page: http://arma.sourceforge.net/faq.html

 ---